-While staying in Sarsai near Manali with my friend in early April this year, I came across photographs of the beautiful Baseswara temple (11th -12th c.
+While staying in Sarsai near Manali with my friend in early April this year, I came across photographs of the beautiful Baseswara temple (assigned to 9th c.
 CE built) located in the Bajoura town of the Kullu district.
 Despite grim warnings by my friend about how hot Kullu will be by late morning, and her attempts to keep me safe in the cooler upper reaches of Sarsai, I decided to take the plunge.
 So one fine morning saw us bundled in a car, driving down towards Kullu, braving the heat and traffic jams owing to ongoing road work on both the state and national highways.

 A brief history of the Kullu valley